 The Mission of the Santa Barbara California Student Opportunity and Access Program (CALSOAP) is to increase the accessibility of the post-secondary educational opportunities for low-income, first-generation college-bound and/or underrepresented junior high and senior high students in the Santa Barbara South County.
 CALSOAP is committed to advising, informing and exposing students and their parents to post-secondary opportunities and resources.

 CALSOAP was established by the State in 1978 to improve the flow of information about post-secondary education and financial aid while raising the college going rates of students who were historically underrepresented in post-secondary education.
 Working under the direction of the California Student Aid Commission, CALSOAP has successfully provided California students with vital information and services necessary to prepare for and gain admission to universities and colleges.
-Today, there are 15 CALSOAP projects that bring together school districts, public and private colleges and universities, community-based organizations and private sector partners to form a consortium.
+Today, there are 16 CALSOAP projects that operate throughout California and bring together school districts, public and private colleges and universities, community-based organizations and private sector partners to form a consortium.

 Santa Barbara CALSOAP was created in 1984 to encourage a greater attendance of those who have been historically underrepresented in our communities’ post-secondary education population into California’s post-secondary institutions.
 Underrepresented groups can be defined as students who are low-income, first-generation to college and more recently, ANY student within a district or geographic region identified as having a low-eligibility or college participation rate.
 Santa Barbara CALSOAP currently serves the cities of Santa Barbara, Goleta and Carpinteria and works with 7th through 12th grade students with a specific focus on students who may lack the resources and information to adequately prepare them for post-secondary education.
 In addition to assisting students with academic support, CALSOAP strives to provide the information necessary for families to make empowered decisions regarding their child’s post-secondary endeavors.